NVIDIA-AI-IOT/jetson_virtual_touchpanel/README.md

 ## Software setup

-### Software dependencies
+### jetson_virtual_touchpanel

-We use [`jetson-pose-container`](https://github.com/NVIDIA-AI-IOT/jetson-pose-container) to run the trt_pose models for this tool (instrtuction in later seection).
+If not, clone this repo.<br>
+Make sure it's placed in the $HOME directory.

-We need following software on Jetson (docker host) to run the tool.
+We need following software on Jetson (docker host) to run this tool.

 ```
 sudo apt-get update